-Since Valentine’s Day is Friday, we thought you would appreciate this Sweet Bourbon Salmon recipe reprise, along with a full menu suggestion.
+Since this recipe is so outstanding, we thought you would appreciate this Sweet Bourbon Salmon recipe reprise, along with a full menu suggestion.
 Make the weekend special with an amazing homemade meal.

 So we stopped on the way home and bought some wild-caught Alaskan salmon and I fixed this new recipe while Lois made some Gluten Free Bread and Roasted Pumpkin to accompany it.
 Lois and I both loved this meal.

-I’m coming up on my 50th reunion in April.
+I'm coming up on my 50th+1 reunion in September (postponed by a year because of the pandemic, of course).
 I wonder what delicious ideas we will learn this time?

-To complete your Valentine’s menu, how about adding some Roasted Root Vegetables, Lemon Rice and a beautiful Green Salad with Balsamic Vinaigrette?
+To complete your amazing menu, how about adding some Roasted Root Vegetables, Lemon Rice, and a beautiful Green Salad with Balsamic Vinaigrette?
 Top it off with a terrific cup of coffee and a couple of Danish Sugar Cookies.
 My mouth is watering as I type this.

 What You Need

-Get yourself a nice set of white plates and some quality cookware, and you will be able to impress your friends with this Sweet Bourbon Salmon recipe.
+Get yourself a nice set of white plates (affiliate link) and some quality cookware, and you will be able to impress your friends with this Sweet Bourbon Salmon recipe.
 Be elegant.
 Buy the best.

 Sweet Bourbon Salmon Recipe